Operator $K$-theoretic analysis of random adjacency matrices: Graph C* -algebras

 \begin{remark} In contrast to the Fra\"{i}ss\'{e} limits described in \cite{Eagle:2016ww,Masumoto:2017wx,Jacelon:2021uc}, the $\cs$-algebra $\mathbb{G}$ is purely infinite rather than stably finite.
 In the stably finite setting, it is an open problem to decide whether the automorphism group of the $\cs$-algebraic limit structure is \emph{extremely amenable} (under the topology of pointwise convergence), meaning that every continuous action of the group on a nonempty compact space should admit a fixed point.
 This property is indeed a feature of $\Aut(A)$ when $A$ is a uniformly hyperfinite (UHF) $\cs$-algebra (see \cite[\S5]{Eagle:2016ww}), but it is unclear whether it holds when $A$ is the Jiang--Su algebra $\mathcal{Z}$ or any of the stably projectionless algebras considered in \cite{Jacelon:2021uc}.
 For $A=\mathbb{G}$, the following argument shows that $\Aut(\mathbb{G})$ is \emph{not} extremely amenable.
 By \cite{Deuber:1978aa} (a reference for which we thank Vadim Alekseev), the class of finite abelian groups does not have the Ramsey property, so by the KPT correspondence \cite{Kechris:2005ly}, $\Aut(K_0(\mathbb{G}))\cong\Aut(\mathbb{A})$ is not extremely amenable when equipped with the pointwise-convergence topology.
-By \cite[Corollary 8.4.10]{Rordam:2002yu}, $\Aut(K_0(\mathbb{G}))$ is isomorphic to the quotient of $\Aut(\mathbb{G})$ by the closed subgroup of approximately inner automorphisms.
-(Note that \cite[Corollary 8.4.10]{Rordam:2002yu} provides an isomorphism of \emph{topological} groups as the homomorphisms in the short exact sequence are continuous and open onto their images.)
+By \cite[Corollary 8.4.10]{Rordam:2002yu}, there is an isomorphism $\Aut(\mathbb{G})/\Aut_0(\mathbb{G}) \to \Aut(K_0(\mathbb{G}))$ (where $\Aut_0(\mathbb{G})$ denotes the closed subgroup of asymptotically inner automorphisms of $\mathbb{G}$) which can moreover be checked to be continuous and open (so is an isomorphism of \emph{topological} groups).
 Since extreme amenability passes to quotients, we conclude that $\Aut(\mathbb{G})$ is not extremely amenable. \end{remark}